jonathancalb/code-playground/exercises/typescript/basic-types/README.md

 ## Tips

 - Edit `src/index.ts` to practice different TypeScript features
-- Use `npm run dev` to auto-compile as you code
+- Use `pnpm dev` to auto-compile as you code
 - The compiled output goes to the `dist/` directory